 fresh ground pepper

-4 cups water + 2-3 tsp veggie bouillon
+4 cups water + 2-3 tsp veggie bouillon OR 4 cups of vegetable broth.

 2 cups(ish) of a shredded green, like kale, spinach, broccoli rabe, etc.